-For example, a decline in inflation, such as we are now experiencing, can be positive for fixed interest securities, but may be negative for commodity funds.
+For example, a decline in inflation, such as we have until recently experienced, can be positive for fixed interest securities, but may be negative for commodity funds.
 The same can hold true for individual shares.
-For instance, the impact of travel restrictions because of the Covid-19 pandemic hit the share prices of airlines such as easyJet, but was better news for the technology companies, such as Microsoft, that benefited from homeworking.
+For instance, the impact of Donald Trump's 'America First' measures have been bad for the share prices of transatlantic airlines such as IAG (owner of British Airways), but better news for the European armaments companies, such as British Aerospace, that stand to benefit from increased non-US defence expenditure.

 An example of the differing fortunes of two main UK asset classes - equities and long-dated government bonds (gilts) - is shown in the graph below.
 In most years, both asset classes have moved in much the same direction, if not to the same degree, but there have been notable exceptions.
 This was particularly the case in 2020, when the Covid-19 pandemic prompted a rise in government bond values while shares fell sharply.
 However, in 2021 the picture was reversed, with equities showing strong performance and gilts, hit by rising inflation, producing a loss over the year.
 In 2022 bonds again suffered in the wake of inflation, while UK share values were just about flat over the year.
 In 2023, share and bond values were both in positive territory over the year, despite some in-year turbulence.
+In 2024, shares outperformed bonds.

-UK equities versus government bonds: 1990-2023
+UK equities versus government bonds: 1990-2024